RevDeBug/revdebug-tutorial-js-apm/README.md

 # REVDEBUG Cypress Integration tutorial

 The following application is a simple web based sql console with few Cypress end-to-end tests.
-The third one test fails because the latest changes in the application.
+The third test will fail caused by some latest changes to the application.
 Follow the instructions below to add RevDeBug module, insert the Cypress integration snipped and run the tests.
-Resulting trace ID from a failed test can be used to find the exact trace and code execution recording on the RevDeBug server interface.
+Resulting trace ID included in the failed test results can be used to find the exact trace and code execution recording using the RevDeBug server web interface.

+A prerequisite for this follow along tutorial is a working RevDeBug Server instance running, please refer to user manual at: https://revdebug.gitbook.io/revdebug/installing-revdebug-server#setting-up-revdebug-server-instance

 ## Configure RevDeBug repository: